DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Using the Speed Segment tool can speed up the animation workflow by allowing you to adjust visual "Speed Keyframes" inside the 3D view instead of the postition keyframes inside the graph editor.

 The Speed Segments are still compatible with - and can be used in combination with - traditional keyframe animation.
+The Speed Segments are compatible with Bezier Curves as well as Nurbs Curves, but some features will change depending on the curve type.

 ..  figure:: gif/DOC_SpeedSegments_GIF.gif
     :alt: Animating with Speed Segments